You can find the MHS Course Guide here

 English

-The emphasis in this course is on language skills: grammar, vocabulary, usage, mechanics, basic composition, reading skills, and basic literacy forms are studied.
-Students will write for a variety of audiences and purposes and they will learn how to write literary essays, reviews, summaries, and descriptions.
-They will review techniques for the research process and produce a multiple–source paper.
-There will be practice in formal and informal speech.
+The emphasis in this course is on language skills.
+Students will write for a variety of audiences and purposes, focusing on literary response.
+They will review techniques for the research process and produce a multiple–source paper, as well as practice formal and informal speech.
 Literature is taught by genre: novel, short story, poetry, and drama.
-Students will read selections from classic mythology, To Kill a Mockingbird, and Romeo and Juliet, among other texts.

 Credit: 1